Northern Beaches Council: Current composition

-A map of the five wards, showing party representation as of the 2024 local elections.
+Results of the 2024 Northern Beaches Council per ward.

 The Northern Beaches Council comprises fifteen Councillors elected proportionally, with three Councillors elected in five wards.
 The Mayor is elected biennially by the councillors at the first meeting.
 The Deputy Mayor is elected annually.
 The most recent election was held on 14 September 2024 for a fixed four-year term of office, and the makeup of the council by order of election is as follows: